fedbiomed/fedbiomed/README.md

 ## Jupyterhub

-Please go [here]('./envs/development/docker/README.md') to have more information about lauching JupyterHub with fedbiomed.
+Please go `env/development/docker` directory to have more information about launching JupyterHub.